-While it is important to continuously monitor and assess the effectiveness of the strategy and its implementation, the goals and the directions contained in the original Water for Life strategy remain relevant.
-However, the Government of Alberta and its partners need to re-state their commitment to support the outcomes of the strategy, and to stress the importance of water to all Albertans.
+The goals and the directions contained in the original Water for Life strategy remain relevant to Albertans.
+The Government of Alberta and its partners need to re-state their commitment to support the outcomes of the strategy, and to stress the importance of water to all Albertans.